Zimbabwe — Southern Africa

 BirthdayTeam Dinner

-The most intriguing cultural dining experience in Victoria Falls — The Boma serves traditional Zimbabwean dishes with drumming displays and traditional dancing in a large wooden kraal that is unlike any other dining experience in Africa.
+The most engaging cultural dinner in Victoria Falls — traditional Zimbabwean dishes, drumming and dancing in a large thatched kraal.

 Food 8.9Ambience 9.8Value 9.0